-- (a) He/She is allowed to object to any member of the Disciplinary Panel formed for his/her case by giving reasons.
-The Chairperson of the Committee is the authority for ruling on such objections. - (b) He/She has the right to request a meeting with the Disciplinary Panel before a decision on his/her case is taken.
-S/he is also allowed to meet the Panel, as the case may be, with an accompanying person whose identity should be limited to: University staff member, fellow University students, parent, sibling, spouse or registered guardian. - (c) He/She has the right to appeal against the verdict and/or penalty passed by the Panel by giving reasons.
+- a) He/She is allowed to object to any member of the Disciplinary Panel formed for his/her case by giving reasons.
+The Chairperson of the Committee is the authority for ruling on such objections. - b) He/She has the right to request a meeting with the Disciplinary Panel before a decision on his/her case is taken.
+He/She is also allowed to meet the Panel, as the case may be, with an accompanying person whose identity should be limited to: University staff member, fellow University students, parent, sibling, spouse or registered guardian. - c) He/She has the right to appeal against the verdict and/or penalty passed by the Panel in writing by giving reasons.
 The matter will then be referred to the Senate Committee on Student Discipline.
+Late requests for appeals are not accepted.

-Details on the workflow on handling discipline cases by the Graduate School Disciplinary Committee can be found at www.cuhk.edu.hk/gss/Student_Staff/GSDCworkflow.pdf.
+Details on the workflow on handling discipline cases by the Graduate School Disciplinary Committee can be found at www.cuhk.edu.hk/gss/Student-Staff/GSDCworkflow.pdf.